-In the motion in this case, the UST alleges four specific areas of sanctionable conduct: 1) the Rule 2016(b) disclosure was misleading; 2) the fees charged to Debtors were unreasonable; 3) the agreement between Youngblood and Debtors created conflicts of interest; and 4) violations of the wet-ink signature requirements.
+In the motion in this case, the UST alleges three specific areas of sanctionable conduct: 1) the Rule 2016(b) disclosure was misleading; 2) the fees charged to Debtor were unreasonable; and 3) the agreement between Youngblood and Debtor created conflicts of interest.
 Additionally, with regard to the sanctions motions filed in each of the separate cases, when considered as a whole, the UST alleges a pattern and practice of violations under § 526.
-As a result, the UST seeks the following monetary and non-monetary remedies:
+As a result, the UST seeks the following monetary and nonmonetary remedies:

-- 1. Cancelling or voiding any contract or agreement between the Debtors and Youngblood under § 329; - 2.
-Disgorging the fees Debtors paid to Youngblood under § 329; - 3.
-Injunctive relief under § 526(c)(5) and the Court's inherent powers, specifically: a.
-Suspending Youngblood's practice in front of the Court until the Court is
+- 1. Cancelling or voiding any contract or agreement between the Debtor and Youngblood under § 329; - 2.
+Disgorging the fees Debtor paid to Youngblood under § 329; - 3.
+Injunctive relief under § 526(c)(5) and the Court's inherent powers, specifically: - a.
+Suspending Youngblood's practice in front of the Court until the Court is satisfied the concerns identified have been corrected; - b.
+If Youngblood is allowed to practice in front of the Court again, requiring underlying case.")